buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 ### Many patterns form a language…

-Just as Alexander created a 1,171 page book including 253 cross-referenced patterns, so too, **we – as user interface designers – can create our own pattern libraries, gathering examples of user interface patterns that work**.
+Just as Alexander created a book including 253 cross-referenced patterns, so too, **we – as user interface designers – can create our own pattern libraries, gathering examples of user interface patterns that work**.

 Put simply: We can **build our own libraries of patterns**, similar to Matthew Smith’s work with Pattern Tap.
 These libraries will prove incredibly valuable over time as you encounter new problems and new challenges in your user interface design.